History of Alabama Crimson Tide football: Mike Shula era (2003–2006)

-Nick Saban era (2007–present)
+Nick Saban era (2007–2023)

+After Shula's firing, Alabama embarked upon a wild coaching search that included the reported hiring (in principle) of West Virginia head coach Rich Rodriguez only for Rodriguez to change his mind before signing a contract.
+Athletics director Mal Moore would ultimately turn to another West Virginian to fill Alabama's head coaching vacancy.
 On January 4, 2007, Nick Saban left the NFL's Miami Dolphins and accepted an offer worth US$32 million guaranteed for eight years to be the next Crimson Tide head coach.
 In his first season, Saban led the Crimson Tide to a 7–6 record.
 A promising 6–2 start gave way to ending the regular season with four straight losses including an upset loss to Louisiana–Monroe.
 The team rebounded in its final game, defeating Colorado in the Independence Bowl.
 Ultimately, as part of the text book scandal that marred the end of Shula's coaching tenure, Alabama was forced to vacate the first five wins of the 2007 football season, leaving them with an official record of 2-6 for the year.

-Alabama greatly improved in the following season, posting a 12–0 regular season record and climbing to its first No. 1 ranking in the polls in 16 years, before finishing with back-to-back losses in the SEC Championship Game and the Sugar Bowl to finish the year at 12–2.
+Saban's second season as Alabama head coach began with a 34–10 victory over the No. 9 ranked Clemson Tigers in the Chick-fil-A College Kickoff in the Georgia Dome.
+Alabama won the next two games against Tulane and Western Kentucky before entering SEC play.
+In the following game, Alabama had a convincing 49–14 road-win over Arkansas.
+The Tide followed that victory with a 41–30 win over the No. 3 ranked Georgia Bulldogs.
+After the Georgia game, the Tide won consecutive home games against the Kentucky Wildcats and the Ole Miss Rebels and finished the month of October with a 29–9 victory over the Tennessee Volunteers.
+Following a 35–0 homecoming victory over Arkansas State, the Crimson Tide rose to No. 1 in all major polls in Week 10—following a loss by No. 1 Texas to the Texas Tech Red Raiders.
+It was the first time since the 1980 season that Alabama held the top spot during the regular season.
+During his second year as head coach of the Tide, Saban led his team from a sub-par season in 2007 to a perfect 12–0 regular season record.
+Saban finished the regular season undefeated for the first time in his career as a head coach as he led the Crimson Tide to its first undefeated regular season since 1994.
+He appeared on the September 1, 2008, cover of Forbes magazine as "The Most Powerful Coach in Sports."